boardgameio/boardgame.io/docs/tutorial.md

 dispatches the *clickCell* move, and any data passed in is made available in the move handler.

-`props.game` is an object that contains functions to control the flow of the game, including the ability to end the turn, pass or end the current game phase (see [Phases](phases.md)).
+`props.events` is an object that contains functions to control the flow of the game, including the ability to end the turn, pass or end the current game phase (see [Phases](phases.md)).